 It’s been said ad nauseum.
 One of the most significant decisions that leaders make is who to hire.
 No matter how many core values you have and how many posters you hang, company culture is downstream from people.
 So, the people that join the organization will have a massive effect on the evolution of its culture.

-And it’s widespread knowledge that hiring is the most important decision you can make, the knowledge of how to actually hire great people is rare.
+And while it’s widespread knowledge that hiring is the most important decision you can make, the knowledge of how to actually hire great people is rare.
 But there are a few methods—and a few organizations—that stand out.

 So, in this article, we’ll examine four ways the best companies hire talent.